Skip navigation

 Why do I need a drug test?

 You may be asked to take a drug test for a job, to participate in certain organized sports, or as part of a police investigation or court case.
-In a hospital emergency room, a provider may order a drug test if you have signs of a possible drug overdose.
+In a hospital emergency room, a health care provider may order a drug test if you have signs of a possible drug overdose.
+Newborns can also be tested for possible prenatal exposure to illegal drugs.

 What happens during a drug test?

-For a blood test for drugs, a health care professional will take a blood sample from a vein in your arm, using a small needle.
+If a blood sample is used to test for drugs, a health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

 Will I need to do anything to prepare for the test?